 As a result, the report is calling for science to be used to advance the psychological treatment of people with mental health issues, as the emphasis is currently placed too heavily on pharmaceutical options.
+"Great strides can and must be made by focusing on concerns that are common to fields from psychology, psychiatry and pharmacology to genetics and molecular biology," it said.
+At the same time, clinicians were urged to increase their involvement in experimental science.
 Depression is caused by a range of factors.
 A groundbreaking two-year study launched by the BBC has revealed that there are a number of biological, circumstantial and psychological factors that can act as triggers for mental health problems such as depression and high levels of anxiety.

-" Treatment failure in cognitive‐behavioural therapy: Therapeutic alliance as a precondition for an adherent and competent implementation of techniques.
+" Find out about becoming a member of the British Psychological Society.
+Treatment failure in cognitive‐behavioural therapy: Therapeutic alliance as a precondition for an adherent and competent implementation of techniques.
 The links between sleep and depression.
 Two recent studies have highlighted the strong links between failing to achieve optimal levels of sleep and experiencing depression.

 A study by the University of Tasmania and the University of Melbourne found that attending work as usual offers certain health benefits, while being absent offers no significant improvement in a person's quality of life or health outcomes.
 Lead researcher Dr Fiona Cocker believes the findings could be important for employers, healthcare professionals and workers when they are deciding what steps to take if an employee is experiencing a depressive illness.
 "It suggests that future workplace mental health promotions strategies should include mental health policies that focus on promoting continued work attendance via offering flexible work-time and modification of tasks or working environment," she commented.